 1) Comfortable Ergonomic Chairs

-Your call center employees spend most of their working hours in their desk chair.
-It is absolutely necessary for you to provide them with comfortable and ergonomic chairs.
-Even doctors and chiropractors agree.
+Call center employees spend most of their working hours in their desk chair.
+It is necessary for you to provide them with comfortable and ergonomic chairs.
+Of course, doctors and chiropractors agree.

 According to advice from Dr. Scott Bautch, a Wisconsin-based chiropractor: